JCMontalbano/Code-portfolio/README.md

 2. vectorizes those Tweets using NLTK,
 3. uses those vectors to train a TensorFlow neural network to distinguish between the two Tweet sources.
 #### Performance:
-In the first test, tasked with distinguishing tweets from Donald Trump's twitter feed from those in Jill Stein's, this script yielded network 'realDonaldTrump.DrJillStein.07202018.h5', with accuracy 0.6768, after 3 hours running the neural network training cycle.
+The first version, TwitterClassifier.v.1.py, was tasked with distinguishing tweets from Donald Trump's twitter feed from those in Jill Stein's.
+This script yielded network 'realDonaldTrump.DrJillStein.07202018.h5', with accuracy 0.6768, after 3 hours running the neural network training cycle.
 The script currently only goes to the point at which the network is generated; After this point there is a separate script to initiate the predictions and tests.

-I updated the code to TwitterClassifier.v.2.py, which now includes Vader sentiment analysis, and targeted Shaquille O'Neal and Neal DeGrasse Tyson.
-It learned much more quickly, producing neiltyson.SHAQ.07232018.h5 with accuracy 0.754 within ten minutes.
+I updated the code to TwitterClassifier.v.2.py, which expanded the keyword lists and also includes Vader sentiment analysis, and targeted Shaquille O'Neal and Neal DeGrasse Tyson.
+It learned much more quickly, producing 'neiltyson.SHAQ.07232018.h5' with accuracy 0.754 within ten minutes.

 ### FDlookup.py:
 See the writeup at my blog here: http://www.eosmath.com/2018/06/fire-department-lookup-whos-within-8.html